The Architecture of Polish Independence

 The building that we all know today was designed by Tadeusz Tołwiński, who won the fourth (and finally successful) competition.
 He proposed an edifice as austere as it is monumental.
 The building does not have any unnecessary details or ornaments and it is also not directly connected to any historical styles.
 The outer walls of the National Museum are finished with sandstone from Szydłowiec and the same material, along with marble from Kielce, adorns the elegant but modest entrance hall.
 The restraint of this architecture is its great asset – at the beginning of the 20th century, it was still common to create museum buildings with rich, ornamental and sumptuous shapes and classicist details.
 Tadeusz Tołwiński went against the dominant trend and designed a very simple edifice that gains its stature from the composition of the geometric shapes and well-balanced proportions – not from ornaments.
 Despite many changes that Warsaw’s architecture has undergone since 1938 when the building of the National Museum was opened, Tołwiński’s austere design remains majestic.

-11 Unmissable Paintings At The National Museum in Warsaw
+11 Unmissable Paintings in the Collection of the National Museum in Warsaw

 Bank Gospodarstwa Krajowego, Warsaw